alec-flowers/U_data_structures/explanation1.md

 The requirement for this was O(1) time complexity.

 Design Choices:
-I used a doubly linked list in conjuction with a hash table to keep every operation at O(1) time.
-I could have used an OrderedDict but in the spirit of everyhting we had just learned wanted to use the data structures.
-The doubly linked list keeps the order of the items and makes taking nodes out when we reach capacity O(1) time.
-The hash table allows me to tell when we get a cache "hit" in O(1) time and re-order the linked list.
+I used an Ordered dict which allows me to add and delete items from the beginning an end at O(1) time since its implemented as a linked list.
+Since its a dict its also a hash table which allows me to check the items in the dict in O(1) time

 Time Complexity:
+N = cached items
 O(1)
 The linked list appends and pops in O(1) time since we keep a pointer to the head and the end.
 The hash table looks up items in O(1) time.

 Space Complexity:
+N = Cached items
 O(N) + O(N)
 We are storing items in a two data structures, a hash table and a linked list.
 This is not super efficient but allows us the speed we are looking for.